Please ensure Javascript is enabled for purposes of website accessibility UWF Community Garden | University of West Florida

 UWF Community Garden

-The garden helps to develop, cultivate, assess, and sustain a network of mutually beneficial community partnerships by cultivating a large and growing network of community partners who are committed to food sustainability, nutrition, and student development.
+The UWF Community Garden is an active service project.
+It is open to the public and we welcome anyone who shares our passion for digging in the dirt and growing things.
+The garden helps to develop, cultivate, assess and sustain a network of mutually beneficial community partnerships by cultivating a large and growing network of community partners who are committed to food sustainability, nutrition and student development.

-The purpose of the UWF Community Garden is to:
+Volunteer for the UWF Community Garden

 • Build community at UWF and in the surrounding region